 Specular maps will not be a new concept to most experienced renderers.
-In short specular maps provide instructions to your render engine to provide a realistic level of gloss for each item.
+Specular maps provide instructions to your render engine to provide a realistic level of gloss for each item.

 For example, the sun shining through a window on a polished table will provide a non-uniform level of gloss or shine across the table.
 The specular map will indicate where the shine should focus and how much.